Living in Cambodia: A Firsthand Guide (For Digital Nomads)

 - Fish Amok.
 Fish Amok is arguably the national dish of Cambodia and can be found across the country.
 This creamy fish curry, usually using snakehead fish or goby fish, is combined with turmeric, kaffir lime, lemongrass, and shallots then steamed in a banana leaf bowl before serving.

-- Beef Lok Lak Alongside Fish Amok, a dish known as Beef Lok Lak also competes to be Cambodia’s defining dish.
+- Beef Lok Lak Alongside Fish Amok, a dish is known as Beef Lok Lak also competes to be Cambodia’s defining dish.
 This dish consists of stir-fried strips of beef marinated in lime and Kampot pepper, served with rice or a range of vegetables.
 This dish is modified to particular tastes across Cambodia and the wider reaches of South-East Asia.

 - Green Mango Salad.
 Cambodian food is also known for its fantastic salads, both rich in freshness and flavour.
 One of the most beloved has to be the green mango salad.
 A mix of crunchy green mango, chilli, fish sauce, tomato, pickled cucumber, onion, peppers and fresh basil or mint.
 This is a fantastic accompaniment to a dish or can be simply enjoyed by itself.